Thursday, February 22, 2018

 Mario's Quest

-Mario's Quest was released in 1993 by Dean Sharples of Silly Software and is basically a Hunchback clone.
-However, this time we're an unofficial clone of that ridiculous Italian plumber but the gameplay remains pretty much the same.
-The screens feature lots of tricky jumps, pesky platforms or annoying arrows trying to kill you.
+Mario's Quest was released in 1993 by Dean Sharples of Silly Software and is a Hunchback clone.
+However, this time we're an unofficial clone of that ridiculous Italian plumber, but the gameplay remains pretty much the same.
+The screens feature lots of tricky jumps, pesky platforms, and annoying arrows trying to kill you.

-Sadly, Mario's Quest is one of the most frustrating games I have played.
-An infuriating platformer!
+However, Mario's Quest is one of the most frustrating games I've played.
+An infuriating game!

 Sunday, February 18, 2018